 Choosing the Right Method

-- Object Literal Notation: Ideal for creating simple objects with a fixed structure.
+- Object Literal Notation is ideal for creating simple objects with a fixed structure.

-- Constructor Functions: Suitable for creating complex objects with multiple instances and inheritance.
+- Constructor Functions, on the other hand, are better suited for creating more complex objects with multiple instances and inheritance.

 Accessing and modifying Properties